braze-inc/braze-docs/_docs/_api/use_cases.md

 # Use cases

 > The Braze REST API provides a wide range of endpoints designed to help manage and optimize your customer engagement strategy.
-In this article, we’ll explore several use cases for each endpoint category: catalogs, email lists and addresses, export, messages, preference center, SMS, subscription groups, templates, and user data.<br><br>Each section introduces a scenario with a step-by-step guide, code sample, and expected outcome.
-By the end of this guide, you’ll better understand how to use the Braze REST API to enhance your customer engagement efforts.
+In this article, we’ll explore several use cases for each endpoint collection: catalogs, email lists and addresses, export, messages, preference center, SMS, subscription groups, templates, and user data.<br><br>Each section introduces a scenario with a step-by-step guide, code sample, and expected outcome.
+By the end of this article, you’ll better understand how to use the Braze REST API to enhance your customer engagement efforts.

 ## Braze REST API collection